Whārangi 1: Biography

 Frederic Williams had married Elina Mary Brathwaite at Havelock North on 13 September 1883; they had had one son.
 Elina Williams died on 27 December 1910, and on 8 July 1912 Frederic married Kate Constance Standish at Ashburton.
 They were to have two sons.
 Williams died at his home, Te Rawhiti, in Napier on 27 July 1940, survived by Kate Williams and his three sons.

 As a man of finance Frederic Wanklyn Williams succeeded brilliantly and he contributed much to the rural and urban development of Hawke's Bay.
 In some respects he had a dour, almost humourless personality, which commanded respect but discouraged close friendships.
 He was single-minded in commercial affairs and he preferred to leave the handling of public relations to colleagues.
 His business ambitions had full Williams family support, some in the form of financial guarantees which were regarded by bankers as 'beyond question'.
 He had the confidence and co-operation of British investors in land and shipping, especially in the growth and development of Williams and Kettle, which expanded throughout Hawke's Bay and Poverty Bay.
 Williams was chairman until 1919 and director until his death.
-The firm still exists as one of the oldest intact mercantile survivors of the era.
+The firm was bought by Wrightson in 2005 who dropped the firm's branding in 2008.